gorohoroh/getting-started-building-docker-images-with-gradle/README.md

 }
 ```

-## Build image
+## Build a Docker image
 We are now ready to build our Docker image.
-To do this, add the following task:
+To do this, add the following task to `build.gradle`:

 ```gradle
 task buildImage(type: DockerBuildImage) {